 Following the removal of EU sanctions on 22nd October 2016, Bank Saderat PLC is no longer subject to an asset freeze and requires no licences from HM Treasury in the United Kingdom to deal with its funds and economic resources.
-Although the sanctions are removed, the Bank cannot undertake new business until the Regulators are satisfied that it is able to resume normal business.
-An increasing proportion of the Bank's income therefore, will derive from its interbank placements under existing business relationships until it is able to enter into new transactions.
+The Bank was approved to resume normal business on 13th September 2018 and has started to rebuild its business gradually and profitably.
+The Bank's income has been significantly derived from its interbank placements, under existing business relationships, rather than from commercial activities.
+However, now the Bank has permission to resume normal business this balance will gradually change as commercial activity restarts.